Megadeth: 1983–1985: Formation and Killing Is My Business

 Dave Mustaine formed Megadeth in 1983, after being fired from Metallica.

 On April 11, 1983, Dave Mustaine was dismissed from Metallica before the band recorded their debut album Kill 'Em All due to substance abuse and personal conflicts with James Hetfield kicking his dog.
-As Metallica's lead guitarist since 1981, Mustaine had composed some of the group's early songs and helped hone the band into a tight live unit.
+As Metallica's lead guitarist since 1981, Mustaine had composed some of the group's early songs, including Mechanix, Ride the Lightning, Jump in the Fire and Phantom Lord, and helped hone the band into a tight live unit.
 Afterward, Mustaine vowed revenge by forming a band that was faster and heavier than Metallica.
 On the bus trip back to Los Angeles, Mustaine found a pamphlet by California senator Alan Cranston that read: "The arsenal of megadeath can't be rid no matter what the peace treaties come to."
 The term "Megadeath" stuck with Mustaine and he wrote a song with that title with the spelling slightly changed to Megadeth, which, according to Mustaine, represented the annihilation of power.

-After arriving back in Los Angeles, Mustaine began the search for new bandmates for his band.
-He formed the band Fallen Angels, which included Lor Kane on vocals, Robby McKinney on guitar and Matt Kisselstein on bass, in April 1983.
+After arriving back in Los Angeles, Mustaine began the search for bandmates, and formed the band Fallen Angels, which included Lor Kane on vocals, Robby McKinney on guitar and Matt Kisselstein on bass, in April 1983.
+According to Mustaine, McKinney was "a great guitar player, but he wasn't the right fit."
 The first Megadeth drummer Dijon Carruthers also joined around this time.
+Ellefson said of Carruthers that he was a fan of the drummers Les Binks and Cozy Powell.
 The band's name was changed to Megadeth on Kane's recommendation.
 (Note: Ellefson has stated that Handevidt, rather than Kane, came up with the idea to change the band name.)
 As the founder, Mustaine added his new neighbors David Ellefson and Greg Handevidt to the band, who had moved from Minnesota to Los Angeles and played bass and guitar, respectively.
 A demo was recorded by the lineup, which had expanded to include Richard Girod on drums.
 The band realized that they would have to retool some of the songs following the release of Metallica's debut album, in July 1983, with "Mechanix" being the only Metallica-era song on Megadeth's debut album.
-Megadeth songs from the summer of 1983 included "No Time", "Self Destruct", "Hair Pin Trigger", "Speak No Evil", "Eye for Eye" and "Heaven Knows".
-"No Time" was an early title for "Set the World Afire", "Self Destruct" was the original title for "Mary Jane" and "Speak No Evil" was the original title of "Looking Down the Cross."
+Megadeth songs from the summer of 1983 included "No Time", which, according to a zine article by Brian Lew, had "anti-nuclear lyrics", while "Self Destruct" was a song about a girl whose father buried her alive, believing that she was a witch.
+Other songs that the band played included "Hair Pin Trigger", "Speak No Evil", "Eye for Eye" and "Heaven Knows".
+"Speak No Evil" was the original title of "Looking Down the Cross."
+Other songs that Megadeth played include "When Hell Freezes Over", "The Gambler", "Head Lock", "You Know Where to Go", as well as "Chose (sic) Your Master."
+One of the songs written by John Cyriis, who was briefly their singer, was called "Into the Abyss".